Donald Trump tells supporters to 'just vote' at lively Georgia rally organized by Charlie Kirk

 Trump and his aides argue that his populist nationalism appeals to younger voters frustrated by an inflationary economy and rising housing prices.

-“I’m definitely voting for Trump because he reflects my values as a conservative and as a Christian more than Ms. Harris,” said 25-year-old Jean Pierre.
-He credited figures such as Kirk and Candace Owens for “helping me recognize I’d always been a conservative.”
+“I’m definitely voting for Trump because he reflects my values as a conservative and as a Christian more than Ms. Harris,” said 25-year-old student Jean Pierre.

-Yet Pierre seemed vastly outnumbered in the crowd by students who were there to push back at the host or simply to watch the combative exchanges.

 Kirk also defended the Trump supporters who attacked the U.S. Capitol on Jan.
 6, 2021, as Congress met to certify Biden’s election.